adamwasiak/rockpaperscissors/README.md

   - After implementation of JavaScrip logic, the functions were not kicking in, which led to a need to review JavaScript code.
 It was subsequently identified that an "=" sign       was missing in one of the "if" statement, which prevented logi kicking in.
 This is now resolved.

   **Unfixed Busg**

+  -At this moment there are no known bugs, which have been identified through testing or user experience.
+As noted in the future developments section above there are some opportunities to improve user experience.

 ## Deployment